-3.1.5.2 Recommended Columns for Physical Coverage
+3.2.2.2 Mandatory and Recommended Columns for Physical Coverage

-In general, the response table should contain columns that describe the axes of the image.
-In the case of a repository that contains images with axes which provide physical spatial and spectral coverage (e.g. as with real observations of the sky), it is strongly recommended that the response table contain columns with the following UTypes:
+The response table should contain columns that describe the axes of the image.
+In the case of a repository that contains images with axes that provide physical spatial and spectral coverage (e.g. as with real observations of the sky), the response table should contain columns with the following UTypes:

-UType Identifier datatype arraysize unit Char.SpatialAxis.Coverage.Location.coord double or float 2 deg Char.SpatialAxis.Coverage.Bounds.Limits.LoLimit2Vec double or float 2 deg

-Char.SpatialAxis.Coverage.Bounds.Limits.HiLimit2Vec double or float 2 deg Char.SpatialAxis.Resolution.RefVal double or float 1 deg Char.SpectralAxis.Coverage.Location.Coord double or float 1 m Char.SpectralAxis.Coverage.Bounds.Limits.LoLimit double or float 1 m Char.SpectralAxis.Coverage.Bounds.Limits.HiLimit double or float 1 m Char.SpectralAxis.Resolution.RefVal double or float 1 m
+UType Identifier datatype arraysize unit Char.SpatialAxis.Coverage.Location.Coord double or float 2 deg Char.SpatialAxis.Coverage.Bounds.Limits.LoLimit2Vec double or float 2 deg Char.SpatialAxis.Coverage.Bounds.Limits.HiLimit2Vec double or float 2 deg Char.SpatialAxis.Resolution.RefVal double or float 1 deg Char.SpectralAxis.Coverage.Bounds.Limits.LoLimit double or float 1 m Char.SpectralAxis.Coverage.Bounds.Limits.HiLimit double or float 1 m Char.SpectralAxis.Resolution.RefVal double or float 1 m must correspond to the ICRS position of the approximate center of the image, given as right ascension and declination in decimal degrees.
+Values in the column tagged with the UTypes, Char.SpectralAxis.Coverage.Bounds.Limits.\, must define the bounds of the spectral waveband covered by the image.

-The columns in the table above should be interpreted as described in section 3.1.5.1.
+The columns in the table above should be interpreted as described in the ImageDM.
 For these metadata, the datatype attribute may be set to either "double" or "float", depending on the format or precision of these values as stored natively by the repository.
-Values in the column tagged with the UTvpe.
-Char.SpatialAxis.Coverage.Location.coord, must correspond to the ICRS position of the approximate center of the image, given as right ascension and declination in decimal degrees.
-Values the column in tagged with the UType, Char.SpectralAxis.Coverage.Location.coord, must correspond to the approximate center of the waveband covered by the image.
+Values in the column tagged with the Utype:

+Char.SpatialAxis.Coverage.Location.Coord